 Drones in the hands of Iran-backed Shi'a militias undermine the Iraqi government's efforts to assert sovereignty over its territory and risk ensnaring Iraq in Iran's broader conflict against the U.S. and its allies.
 Incidents such as the May 14, 2019 attack, in which Iran-backed militias likely used Iraqi territory to launch long-range drone attacks against a neighboring state, leaves the Iraqi government with only bad options.
-It can either act to rein in the militias itself and risk blowback from Iran, or risk outside actors launching kinetic reprisals against militias in Iraq in an effort to curb Tehran's influence.
+Indeed, the risk remains for Iraq's government as after the deaths of Qassem Soleimani and Mohsen Fakhrizadeh, the IDF has warned of the possibility of drone and missile attacks from Iran's Iraqbased militias as well as the Houthis in Yemen.
+Baghdad can either act to rein in the militias itself and risk blowback from Iran, or risk outside actors launching kinetic reprisals against militias in Iraq in an effort to curb Tehran's influence.